mbaker117/FirstSampe/README.md

-#Sample App
+#SampleApp
-this is an sample app only.
+this is a sample app only.